HOME (Manchester): Operations

 HOME works with international and UK artists to produce work including drama, dance, film and contemporary visual art with a strong focus on Manchester, international work, new commissions, education, informal learning and talent development.

 HOME trains all staff to be carbon literacy champions, as well as undertaking a range of activities to reduce environmental impacts, winning the award for 'Promotion of Environmental Sustainability' at the Manchester Culture Awards 2019.

 In April 2024, HOME cancelled, and then re-instated, an event entitled Voices of Resilience, featuring Palestinian writing and poetry and readings by Kingsley Ben-Adir, Maxine Peake, Kamila Shamsie and Shamshad Khan amongst others.
 Citing "recent publicity and security concerns" as rationale for cancellation, over 300 artists and cultural workers wrote to demand HOME reconsider their stance.
-The event happened 22 April 2024 without incident.
+The event was held 22 April 2024 without incident.